g-andrade/locus/README.md

 12. [Alternative Libraries (Erlang)](#alternative-libraries-erlang)
 13. [Alternative Libraries (Elixir)](#alternative-libraries-elixir)

-##### File Formats
+##### Supported File Formats

   - gzip-compressed tarballs (`.tar.gz`, `.tgz`)
   - plain tarballs (`.tar`)
   - MMDB files (`.mmdb`)
   - gzip-compressed MMDB files (`.mmdb.gz`)

-  - For tarballs, the first file to be found with an `.mmdb` extension is the one that's chosen for loading
+For tarballs, the first file to be found with an `.mmdb` extension is the one that's chosen for loading.

-  - The implementation of [MaxMind DB format](https://maxmind.github.io/MaxMind-DB/) is mostly complete
+The implementation of [MaxMind DB format](https://maxmind.github.io/MaxMind-DB/) is mostly complete.

 ##### Database Types and Loading